shreshthUnderscore/CV-Maker/README.md

 3. Install dependences ``npm install`

-4. Build and run the project `npm run build`
+4. Run the dev build `npm run dev`
-   The application will be available at [localhost:3000](https://localhost:3000)
+   The application will be available at `localhost`